University of Michigan–Dearborn: Proposal for an independent "Fairlane University"

 In February 1970, the Committee on Colleges and Universities of the Michigan House of Representatives discussed a bill to separate the Dearborn campus from the University of Michigan, proposing its establishment as an independent institution named "Fairlane University."
 This initiative, reflecting a national trend toward expanding higher education, faced strong opposition from faculty and students in Dearborn, leading to its eventual failure.

-In the same year, Oakland University gained institutional independence from Michigan State University, evolving into an autonomous research university.
+That year, Oakland University gained institutional independence from Michigan State University, evolving into an autonomous research university.
 Meanwhile, the Dearborn campus continued to grow under the policies of the Board of Regents of the University of Michigan, receiving independent accreditation in August 1970 and officially being renamed in April 1971.
 However, this continued affiliation with the University of Michigan would prevent this newly fledged university from having its own governing board.

 This period of proposed restructuring was not unique to Michigan.
 In 1972, a similar process occurred in Virginia, where George Mason College was separated from the University of Virginia in Charlottesville and renamed George Mason University.

 University of Michigan–Dearborn

-Leonard E. Goodall (1971 until 1979)
+Leonard E. Goodall (1971–1979)

 In August 1970, the Dearborn campus received its first accreditation independent from the Ann Arbor campus, from the North Central Association of Colleges and Schools.
 In April 1971, it was officially renamed the University of Michigan–Dearborn (UM–Dearborn).
 In July of that year, Leonard E. Goodall, the vice-chancellor of the University of Illinois at Chicago Circle, was appointed UM–Dearborn's first chancellor.
 In the fall of 1971, the university officially became a four-year institution as it welcomed its first freshman class.
 There were 313 freshmen in that first class and overall enrollment grew by 50% to 1,369.
 University enrollment grew rapidly during the course of the decade, exceeding 6,000 in 1979.
 UM–Dearborn announced both a $19 million campus development plan and the creation of its Alumni Society in November 1973.

 Between 1978 and 1980, three major new buildings were opened on campus: the Fieldhouse and Ice Arena, the University Library, and the University Mall.
 These additions caused the center of campus to shift south of UM–Dearborn's original four buildings.